bloodycoder/skeleton-java/README.md

-# skeleton-java
-spring boot skeleton for light weight website.
+# neat spring skeleton

+for lightweight website

+pakage run `mvn -X clean package` , dont use it in idea